radian-software/straight.el/README.md

   package that is versioned in something other than Git.
-* Use `straight.el` if you like reproducibility in your Emacs configuration, you regularly contribute changes to packages upstream, and you think deferred installation is a really great idea.
+* Use `straight.el` if you like reproducibility in your Emacs configuration, you regularly contribute changes to packages upstream, you think deferred installation is a really great idea, or you are writing an Emacs configuration to be used by others.

 And here is a brief list of the main reasons you might not want to use `straight.el`: